JuliaImages/ImageMorphology.jl/docs/operators/index.md

 # [Morphology Operators](@id op_index)

-This page includes the interfaces for the basic morphology operators that you can use to build your own pipeline.
+This page describes the interfaces for the basic morphology operators that you can use to build your own pipeline.

 !!! note "🚧 work in progress"